 End of the Scene

-Most scenes end naturally with the climax (or orgasm) rather than like a movie or book of fiction.
+Most scenes end naturally with the climax (or orgasm) rather like a movie or book of fiction.
 However, after the scene, you may want to connect and talk about it as you lie together and hold each other.
 In BDSM, this is called aftercare, which is very important, because you may go through some very emotional intense experiences and need to be reassured, or need some nurturing.
 Thank each other and express your gratitude for the experience.
 You can also discuss which elements worked best and what didn’t, so you can adjust for next time.
-And, you can start planning your next scenario for something to look forward to.
+You can also start planning your next scenario for something to look forward to.

 Words of Caution

 In the BDSM world, safety during a scene is of utmost importance.
 Many believe you shouldn’t drink or use recreational drugs during a scene.
 I think that having a couple of glasses of wine to unwind is fine, as long as you maintain your awareness and play safe.
 Getting drunk and setting fire to the love nest with candles is not a good idea.
-Also, when you are drunk you lose your inhibitions which may lead you to do things that you normally wouldn’t and may feel ashamed of when you are sober.
+Also, when you are drunk, you lose your inhibitions, which may lead you to do things that you normally wouldn’t and may feel ashamed of when you are sober.
 If you are out of it, you can hardly play safe and take care of your partner’s needs – especially where pain and bondage are involved.

 So, use your common sense and play safe and have fun!
-Happy Roleplaying!
+Happy roleplaying!